tcltk/tcl/doc/dev/value-history.md

 possible.

-The third option is when the command procedure has used **ckalloc** to allocate the storage for _result_ and then filled in with the proper bytes of the result value.
+The third option is when the command procedure has used **ckalloc** to allocate the storage for _result_ and then filled it with the proper bytes of the result value.
 Then the call

 >	**Tcl_SetResult** (_interp_, _result_, **TCL_DYNAMIC**);